Last Updated on

 Also, notice that this one doesn’t have really long green sprouts.
 You can also cut the center out of onions that haven’t started fully sprouting and regrow them!

-4. Once you have roots developed, transplant the onion into the ground or a container.
+4. Once you have roots developed, transplant the onion into the ground or a container full of good potting soil.
 I didn’t separate these ones, and they didn’t grow right.
 Take my lesson and separate all of the sprouts before planting.